Pay a Bill

 Although the exact origin and function of the Merkel cell remains under investigation, it is thought to have features of both epithelial and neuroendocrine origin and arise in cells with touch-sensitivity function (mechanoreceptors).[1,2,3,4]

-Characteristic histopathologic features include dense core cytoplasmic neurosecretory granules on electron microscopy and cytokeratin-20 on immunohistochemistry (see Figure 4).
+Characteristic histopathological features include dense core cytoplasmic neurosecretory granules on electron microscopy and cytokeratin-20 on immunohistochemistry (see Figure 4).

 Histologically, MCC has been classified into three distinct subtypes: [6,7,8,9]

-Mixtures of variants are common.[6,7,8] Although some small, retrospective case series have suggested correlations between certain histologic features and outcome, the evidence remains uncertain.[10,11,12]
+Mixtures of variants are common.[6,7,8] Although some small retrospective case series have suggested correlations between certain histological features and outcome, the evidence remains uncertain.[10,11,12]

 One group has suggested a list of 12 elements that should be described in pathology reports of resected primary lesions and nine elements to be described in pathology reports of sentinel lymph nodes.
 The prognostic significance of these elements has not been validated prospectively.